 As a result of the backlog of cargo built up in the last few weeks, Trinity quay is still congested, whereas Landguard is gradually returning to normal.

 In order to assist customers with any urgent containers, we will be opening the container yard for road haulage operations on Bank Holiday Monday, 27 August 2018, from 07:00 until 15:00.

-The ongoing support of our customers during this difficult period has been greatly appreciated and we apologise for any delays or inconvenience suffered.
-We are aware that temporary vessel diversions to other ports are causing issues and we are in discussion with shipping line customers for the return of services to Felixstowe as soon as possible.
-At the same time we are maintaining our focus on productivity improvements to ensure that all customers receive the level of service they deserve.
+The ongoing support of our customers during this challenging period has been greatly appreciated.
+We apologise to any port users who are continuing to experience delays or disruption and assure you that we are maintaining our focus on productivity improvements.
+These improvements will ensure that all customers receive the level of service they deserve.